BabakHemmatian/AI-creativity/README.md

      <em>Pre-Test Creative Use Page</em>
    </p>

-   b.
-Follow the instructions **carefully** on the next page to start part 2.
-The link to use for step 1 is [here](https://aicreativity-frontend.onrender.com).
+5. For the Pre-Test you will see the following page.
+Please read the instructions **carefully** and use this link for the [chat app](https://aicreativity-frontend.onrender.com).
+For the Post-Test, the page you will see is described in step 6.

    <p align="center">
      <img src="content/fifth_qualtrics_pre.png" alt="Pre-Test Part 2 Page" width="600">